AB 388 (Chang) – Housing: Homeless Veterans

 SB 118 (Liu) – School-Based Health and Education Partnership Program

-SB 118, once implemented, would provide funding for the expansion and renovation of existing school health centers and would add a “population health grant” for the purpose of targeting specific health and education programs such as those related to obesity, asthma, substance abuse and mental health.
+SB 118 seeks to rename the Public School Health Center Support Program as the School-Based Health and Education Partnership Program and, once implemented, would provide funding for the expansion and renovation of existing school health centers.
+SB 118 would add a “population health grant” for the purpose of targeting specific health and education programs such as those related to obesity, asthma, substance abuse and mental health.
+This bill was held in the Assembly Appropriations Committee.

 SB 296 (Cannella) – Standardization of Paperwork

-This bill requires the Department of Health Care Services to develop a single set of service documentation requirements for the provision of specialty mental health services, saving a significant amount of time and costs.
+This bill requires the Department of Health Care Services to develop a single set of service documentation requirements for the provision of specialty mental health services, and requires the department to update the documentation requirements.
+It also prohibits counties from requiring additional documentation requirements for such services that go beyond the documentation requirements developed by the department.
+This bill was held on the Senate Floor.